sajadZmani/personal-portfolio-backend-python/README.md

 # personal-portfolio-backend-python
-Personal portfolio backend with pyhon and jango with sql
+Personal portfolio backend with pyhon and flask with sql